-The American Samoa DMWR is responsible for monitoring population status of E. s. semicaudata.
-This agency is funded through the Service's Federal Assistance program for wildlife restoration on an annual basis to monitor and manage the fish and wildlife resources of American Samoa, and the Service requests annual updates from DMWR on the status of candidate species.
+The American Samoa DMWR is responsible for monitoring the population status of the Pacific sheath-tailed bat.
+This agency is funded through the FWSs Federal Assistance program for wildlife restoration on an annual basis to monitor and manage the fish and wildlife resources of American Samoa, and the FWS requests annual updates from DMWR on the status of candidate species.
 We also reviewed current scientific literature to seek new published information about the species in Samoa and elsewhere in its range, and we sent our most current information to regional and species experts for review.
 We received the latest update from DMWR on April 4, 2011; other queries and literature review yielded no new information.
-Surveys and monitoring of E. s. semicaudata in other areas throughout their range have been only sporadic and mostly undescribed.
+Surveys and monitoring of the Pacific sheath-tailed bat in other areas throughout their range have been only sporadic and mostly undescribed.
 However, some more recent assessments of the Pacific sheath-tailed bat indicate a decline in numbers and distribution of Pacific sheath-tailed bats throughout its range in the tropical Pacific (Hutson et al. 2001; Helgen and Flannery 2002; Tarburton 2002; Palmeirim et al. 2005).

 Although no regular surveys were previously conducted for the Pacific sheath-tailed bats in American Samoa, efforts are currently being made to ascertain whether the species is still extant.
 Surveys were completed 2008 and a publication is planned by Dr. Ruth Utzurrum on the results of those surveys.
-No Emballonura semicaudata were detected during those surveys.
+No Pacific sheath-tailed bats were detected during those surveys.
 New surveys using different methodology are planned to begin in FY2012.
-These surveys will utilize passive acoustic detection systems that will be deployed to various locations on Tutuila and Manua for extended (2 weeks to 1 month) periods of time.
-These systems will passively record high frequency sounds throughout the night and data will be downloaded periodically to search for call signatures of Emballonura semicaudata.
+These surveys will utilize passive acoustic detection systems that will be deployed to various locations on Tutuila and Manua for extended (two weeks to one month) periods of time.
+These systems will passively record high frequency sounds throughout the night and data will be downloaded periodically to search for call signatures of the Pacific sheath-tailed bat.
 Additionally a vehicle based system will automatically record high frequency noises when vehicles are driven at night.
 If a bat is detected, more intensive surveys will be immediately started.

-This species is classified as endangered in the International Union for Conservation of Nature and Natural none
+This species is classified as endangered in the International Union for Conservation of Nature and Natural Resources (IUCN) Red Data List database (IUCN 2006), and is included in the Comprehensive Strategy for none

-Resources (IUCN) Red Data List database (IUCN 2006), and is included in the Comprehensive Strategy for Wildlife Conservation in American Samoa (DMWR 2006).
+Wildlife Conservation in American Samoa (DMWR 2006).